 If you’re tired of eating oatmeal for breakfast, and are looking for some warm breakfasts to help you get through the fall and winter seasons, look no further!
 Here are three delicious—and very nutritious—oatmeal substitutes.

 The most versatile of all pseudograins!
 Boil quinoa in water for a simple gluten-free cereal, then top it with creative delights such as fresh or dried fruit, cinnamon, maple syrup, and nuts and seeds!
 Due to its mild flavor and high protein content, using quinoa as an oatmeal substitute makes for a delicious breakfast.
-A great way to increase the protein content and flavor of cooked quinoa is by adding Vega Sport Performance Protein to it, along with your favorite milk alternative, to make a creamy, porridge-like texture, and give it an awesome vanilla, chocolate or berry flavor!
+A great way to increase the protein content and flavor of cooked quinoa is by adding Vega Sport® Protein or another plant protein powder to it, along with your favorite milk alternative, to make a creamy, porridge-like texture, and give it an awesome vanilla, chocolate or berry flavor!

 Don’t be fooled by the name–buckwheat does not contain wheat!
 It’s classified as a seed in the same family as rhubarb.
 Buckwheat also contains the mineral magnesium, which helps your body to metabolize carbohydrates, fats, and proteins, as well as supporting the development of healthy tissue, teeth and bones.1 Buckwheat as an oatmeal substitute has a mild nutty flavour and can also be used in place of breakfast cereals.
 Try it topped with your favorite non-dairy milk, along with bananas, raw nuts, and seeds!